Federal Energy Regulatory Commission

 - Engineering and design material

 The stakeholders were given the opportunity to comment on the resource reports through public meetings and postings.
-Comments were identified and addressed prior to the final environmental documents and approvals being issued.
-The schematic illustrates the steps involved, and the points where the public will be given the opportunity to comment on the pre-filing process.
+Any issues identified were addressed prior to final environmental documents and approvals being issued.
+The schematic illustrates the steps involved, and the points where the public was given the opportunity to comment on the pre-filing process.

-Upon FERC approval of the project, Corpus Christi Liquefaction will receive:
+Upon FERC approval of the project, Cheniere received:

 - Conditions that must be met prior to construction.

-- Section 401 water quality certificate from the Texas Commission on Environmental Quality;
+- Section 401 water quality certificate from the Louisiana Department of Environmental Quality;

 - Section 404 permit from the US Army Corps of Engineers for work in wetlands;

-- Coastal Zone Management consistency determination from the Texas Coastal Coordination Council;
+- Coastal Zone Management clearance from the Louisiana Department of Natural Resources;

-- Federal Endangered Species consultation with the US Fish and Wildlife Service;
+- Federal Endangered Species Clearance from the US Fish and Wildlife Service;

-- Air Emissions Permit (Title V & PSD) from the Texas Commission on Environmental Quality;
+- Air Emissions Permit (Title V & PSD) from the Louisiana Department of Environmental Quality;

-- Section 106 National Historic Preservation Act Clearance from the Texas Historical Commission;
+- Section 106 National Historic Preservation Act Clearance from the Louisiana Department of Culture, Recreation and Tourism – received;

 - Authorization to export from the Department of Energy.